dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 `{:extern}` can refer to existing traits or interfaces in the target language, or can refer to the interfaces of existing classes.

+Unlike a class, a `datatype` cannot have `{:extern}` members.
+The compiler generates no way for external code to supply such a member's implementation, and the emitted target code fails to compile.
+To combine a datatype with external code, keep its members in Dafny and put the external operations in module-level `{:extern}` functions or methods that take the datatype as a parameter; use an `{:extern}` class when you need external members on a reference type.

 Member variables marked with `{:extern}` refer to fields or properties in existing target-language code.
 Constructors, methods, and functions refer to the equivalent concepts in the target language.
 They